jSquirrel/nutforms-web-client/README.md

 ## Installation

-You can install the library via `npm` to use it on your project.
+You can install the library via [NPM](https://www.npmjs.com) to use it in your project.

 ```
 $ npm install nutforms-web-client --save